 - They can’t be crate trained

-Due to their love towards the outdoors and their independent nature, the Carolina Dogs are difficult to house train and crate training is nearly impossible.
+Due to their love for the outdoors and their independent nature, the Carolina Dogs are difficult to house train and crate training is nearly impossible.

 Physical Traits of the Carolina Dog